Possible Bearish Inside Day Candle Pattern Detected for Qualcomm Inc (NASDAQ:QCOM) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Qualcomm Inc (NASDAQ:QCOM)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Qualcomm Inc (NASDAQ:QCOM) based on the price action in the company's shares.
-Today's price range of $94.80 and $95.71 is within yesterday's high and low of the day.
+Yesterday's price range of $94.55 and $95.72 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Qualcomm Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 QUALCOMM Incorporated manufactures digital wireless communications equipment.
 The Company licenses its code division multiple access (CDMA) and orthogonal frequency division multiplexing access intellectual property to other companies and produces CDMA-based integrated circuits, as well as equipment and software used to track workers, assets, and software for wireless content enablement.